fbpx

 If it is a game or fun, the best thing to do is try ignoring the baking, reprimand him once or twice but ultimately if he receives attention he might continue doing it.
 Try some general dog training techniques or participate in dog training classes with him to increase the likelihood of him listening to you.

 Fear and anxiety in dogs can be hard to control and often gets worse as a dog gets older.
 There are a number of calming and anxiety products available that may help in combination with the training and desensitisation to reduce the fear.
-If he is an anxious dog or fearful in other situations I would suggest trying Adaptil DAP For Dogs which releases a synthetic copy of the natural canine appeasing pheromone which is proven to help support dogs in a range of stressful situations.
+If he is an anxious dog or fearful in other situations I would suggest trying Adaptil which releases a synthetic copy of the natural canine appeasing pheromone which is proven to help support dogs in a range of stressful situations.
+Another product is Zylkene Behavioural Supplements and Chews is a natural calming supplement for dogs and cats facing short-term challenging situations.

 Remember that you don’t know what he has had to face in his earlier years.
 Do not rush the process, it could take a long time, just spending a little time each day and hopefully he will soon learn.